microsoft/WhatTheHack/CONTRIBUTING.md

 A good way to communicate before investing too much time is to create a "draft" pull request and share it with the WTH team.
 You can do this by selecting "Create Draft Pull Request" when [opening a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 This will let people looking at your PR know that it is not well baked yet.

 The WTH team will review your new hack following the same guidelines as above.
-However, the process will take longer if we need to spend additional cycles going back and forth within Github's PR process.
+However, the process will take longer if we need to spend additional cycles going back and forth within GitHub's PR process.

 ## Contribute an Update to an Existing Hack